 Only foreign-owned companies are permitted to have a company name beginning with the ‘chosen name’ and giving the registered location in brackets.

-Note that if a Hong Kong company was to setup a Mainland China company it would be considered to be a Foreign-owned entity.
+Note that if a Hong Kong or Taiwan company was to setup a Mainland China company it would be considered to be a Foreign-owned entity.

 Finally, a quick note about the names of state companies.
 In China, only nationally-owned state companies are permitted to have names beginning with 中国 (‘China’).
 Examples of such companies include: